574n13y/Dev_Ops/Day7.md

 🔸 Networking Question:
 What is ARP (Address Resolution Protocol), and how does it work in a network to resolve IP addresses to MAC addresses?
+- **ARP (Address Resolution Protocol):** A protocol used to map an IP address to a MAC (hardware) address on a local network.
+- **How It Works:** When a device wants to communicate with another on the same network, it sends out an ARP request asking "Who has this IP?"
+The device with the matching IP responds with its MAC address.
+The requesting device then uses this MAC address to send data directly.
+- **Purpose:** It allows communication within a local network by resolving IP addresses to physical (MAC) addresses, ensuring proper data packet delivery.

 🔸 DevOps Question:
 What is a Canary Deployment, and how does it minimize the risk of rolling out new features or updates in production?